imanghafoori1/laravel-widgetize/README.md

 In order to easily understand what's going on here...
 Think of `{!! $recentProductsWidget !!}` as `@include('widgets.recentProductsWidget')` but more sophisticated.
-The actual result is the same piece of HTML, which is the result of rendering the partial.
+The final result is the same piece of HTML, which is the result of rendering the partial. but widget object are __self contained__ and __self cached__

 =============
 You may want to look at the BaseWidget source code and read the comments for more information.